Muddy loves the Shropshire Hills

 Stay at the Victoria House, Church Stretton

 The Victoria House, bang in the middle of the high street in Church Stretton, is perfectly placed if you want to explore the Shropshire Hills.
 And yes, I’m sure there are many other wonderful places to rest your weary head after a long day walking (or in my case, mooching and eating), but I absolutely love this stylish B&B. It’s run by Diane Chadwick and it’s a warm, nurturing and nourishing experience that is so delightful that I’ve returned several times.
 The Victoria House also has its own café, Jemima’s Kitchen, so if you’re in walking in the area, or visiting Church Stretton, Jemima’s is the place for food.
-If you’re staying here, you go to sleep dreaming about breakfast and you wake up to the aroma of scones being baked for that afternoon’s tea.
-Breakfasts are truly excellent, prepared with love and care and using largely local ingredients, and the food in the cafe – from the lunches to the cream teas and cakes – is unutterably delicious.
-This B&B is open year round and whether you’re a couple, with a group of friends or with your kids, you’ll feel at home here.
+Breakfasts are excellent, made with local ingredients.
+This B&B is open year round.
 Diane has great taste and the rooms are all different and brilliantly designed.
 Every detail has been thought about and the rooms have everything you could need or want, including a stash of design and food magazines – you’ll always find a recent copy of LivingEtc.
 The house is full of character and original features and the place feels upbeat and fun.
 In the bedrooms you can expect Zoffany and Matthew Williamson papers, fabrics and paints – and the bathrooms are tippety top.
 There’s also a fab garden, open to café guests as well as residents.
 I can only say good things about the Victoria House.
 It’s a real find.

 Area of Outstanding Natural Beauty